ModelarData/ModelarDB-RS/docs/dev/README.md

 This document describes the structure of the code and general considerations to consider when doing further development.
 As such, this document should be used as a guideline when contributing to the repository.

-Contributions to all aspects of ModelarDB are highly appreciated and do not need to be in the form of code.
+Contributions to all aspects of ModelarDB are highly appreciated and do not need to be in the form of new features or even code.
 For example, contributions can be:

 - Helping other users.